COLOR GIRL MAGIC

 SHORT STORY 2

 “Everyone this is Ally, she has air powers.”
-The clsssroom starts responding all at once to Ally.
+The classroom starts responding all at once to Ally.
 “Hi, I’m Sword girl” Sword Girl continues.
-“Sure you are.” said Ally in a mean voice.
+“Sure you are,” said Ally in a mean voice.

 Later that night when everyone is sleeping.
 Ally snuck out of her room and went to the lab.
 Sword Girl heard Ally and followed her.
 Silently, Sword girl listened to her conversation over the phone.

 “I got the information.
 She is so not smart she did not know I was here to take her school down.
 I even lied about having powers.”
 Ally whispers.